tiinasip/AI_idea/README.md

-# What Comes Next - Conveyor Belt AI Fun
+# What Comes Next - Checkout AI Fun

 Final project for the Building AI course

 ## Summary
-A camera is capturing a conveyor belt in real-time.
+A camera is capturing a conveyor belt at a store's checkout in real-time.
 The viewer sees more information about the products and also the AI's forecast, what's coming next.
-Of course the forecast is often wrong, but AI is learning and viewer sees from the screen statistics how it learns.
+The viewer sees from the screen statistics how AI learns.

 The idea combines slow TV and AI.
 It is oddly relaxing just to watch products moving on the belt, as described here [Livelähetys Prisman kassahihnalta nousi hitiksi](https://www.is.fi/viihde/art-2000005268226.html).
 On the other hand, AI is a hot topic, but not many understand how it works.